gpshead/epaper-circuitpython/asm_thumb/README.md

 ## + Fix the bug in the above

-**0.199 seconds** now that we are computing the correct thing.
+0.199 seconds - now that we are computing the correct thing.

+## Optimize the x-loop assembly code.

+**0.156 seconds**!

+Instructions and memory loads were moved outside of loops and the 14 cycle `vsqrt` instruction was removed by rethinking our math needs.

-# You Made This Look Easy / How Hard Was This?
+# You Made This Look Too Easy a.k.a.
+How Hard Was This?

 It wasn't easy!
 I spent numerous multi-hour stretches on random evenings or weekends in early 2018 weeks hammering this out.
 I wasn't using git